valentinegarikayi/podcasts/_posts/2022-10-29-Ep4-Benny-Moyo.markdown

 Intro music is "Toputika Neshungu" by Mbira DzeNharira.
 Outro is "Love and scandals" by Solomon Skuza.

-Article image is a bush training base during the liberation struggle.
+Article image is 'a bush training base' during the liberation struggle.
 Image credit The Herald.

 <!--more-->